 The Designated Professional is responsible for providing expertise, professional leadership, advice, support and expert guidance in respect of safeguarding, adult protection, domestic abuse, Prevent, mental health, mental capacity and Deprivation of Liberty Safeguards (DoLS) across the Oldham Health Economy.
-They are also the Designated Professional with strategic and professional leadership for the Mental advised as needed.
+They are also the Designated Professional with strategic and professional leadership for the Mental Capacity Act.
+In particular, they advise the NHS and independent hospitals, nursing home settings, as well as community settings throughout the Oldham Borough.
+Any specialist commissioned services are also advised as needed.
 The Designated Professional provides support to the quality and risk workstream within the context of safeguarding and in addition, provides support and advice to clinicians in individual cases.
 Safeguarding supervision is delivered to staff in areas where these issues may be particularly prevalent and/or complex.